Optimism among British manufacturers rises further - survey

 "This should help sustain broad-based growth across the UK," said Lee Hopley, chief economist at the EEF.

-Respondents in the survey upgraded their outlook for manufacturing output growth in 2014 to 3.6 percent from 2.7 percent in the last report carried out three months ago.
+The EEF upgraded its outlook for manufacturing output growth in 2014 to 3.6 percent from 2.7 percent in the last report carried out three months ago.

 Manufacturing output remains around 8 percent below its pre-recession peak as of the first quarter of this year.